-Certain substances can trigger a vomiting reaction, whereby the stimulus is transmitted by a serotoninergic receptor of the sub-type 5-HT3.
-An increased concentration of serotonin in the blood – e.g. as a result of chemotherapy – can thus stimulate these receptors, thereby inducing a vomiting response.
+Certain substances can trigger a vomiting reaction, and so the stimulus is transmitted by a serotoninergic receptor of the sub-type 5-HT3.
+An increased concentration of serotonin in the blood, e.g., as a result of chemotherapy, can thus stimulate these receptors, thereby inducing a vomiting response.
 The vomiting stimulus can in turn be effectively suppressed by 5-HT3 antagonists.

 Gaze centers of the formatio reticularis

-The gaze centres are divided into the pontine and vertical gaze centre.
-The pontine gaze centre, which regulates horizontal movements of the bulbus, is made up of the paramedian pontine reticular formation (PPRF), whereas the vertical gaze centre comprises the rostral interstitial nucleus of the medial longitudinal fasciculus (riFLM).
+The gaze centers are divided into the pontine and vertical gaze center.
+The pontine gaze center, which regulates horizontal movements of the bulbus, is made of the paramedian pontine reticular formation (PPRF), whereas the vertical gaze center comprises the rostral interstitial nucleus of the medial longitudinal fasciculus (riFLM).